Sit-in: 1966 New York

 On April 21, 1966, gay activists of the Mattachine Society of New York (MSNY) conducted a "Sip-In" at Julius' Bar at 10th Street.
 This established the right of gay people to be served in licensed premises in New York.
 This action helped clear the way for gay premises with state liquor licenses.

 Protests against the Israel-Hamas War

 In April of 2024, student activists at Columbia University, with Students for Justice in Palestine and Jewish Voice for Peace began to conduct a sit-in on the university's campus, demanding the university divest from Israel in response to the Gaza war.
 Columbia's demonstration influenced protests and sit-ins at other universities both in and out of the United States.
 In response to the demonstrations, the White House spokesman stated, "The president believes that forcibly taking over a building on campus is absolutely the wrong approach.
 That is not an example of peaceful protests."

+Anti Islamic Republic Protest

+After the 2026 Iran massacre students from 30 universities in all across Iran announced staged sit-ins, including in medical universities, the government had to switch to online classes and exams for the next semesters as well, Minister of Health deputy announced program to alleviate psychological trauma suffered by students.